konklone/scissors/README.md

     scissors -H [SSHSpec] config_scissors_host

-Where `SSHSpec` is something like `root@example.com`.  scissors will SSH into the server and configure everthing.
+Where `SSHSpec` is something like `root@example.com`.  scissors will SSH into the server and configure everything.
 You can also use `localhost` as the spec.

  (Note: At present, Debian requires a reboot to upgrade the kernel.
 So you must run the command at least twice.)